vijayaSathwik/GRASPAW/README.md

 Water is a miserable surface to do vision on.
 The sun reflects off it, ripples make the reflections move, and half of what your detector finds is glare.

-The pipeline is deliberately simple — HSV colour segmentation, then Hough circles to find round floating objects — but with a lot of preprocessing to kill reflections: median blur, morphological opening, and parameters tuned outdoors rather than at a desk.
+The pipeline is deliberately simple — HSV colour segmentation, morphological opening, then the centroid of the largest surviving contour — but with parameters tuned outdoors rather than at a desk.
 Parameters that worked perfectly indoors were useless the first time I took it out.

 ---